 Surface freshwater discharge to SMB originates from the atmospheric precipitation over the watershed area.
-An important aspect of the climate of the Los Angeles metropolitan area is the pronounced difference in weather conditions including precipitation over fairly short distances, which is closely related to the distance from, and elevation above, the Pacific Ocean.
-Precipitation generally increases with distance from the ocean, from a yearly total of around 300 mm in the coastal sections to the south of the city of Los Angeles to over 500 mm in the foothill areas.
-To obtain more reliable values of freshwater discharge from surface runoff, the total rainfall over the watershed was estimated from the meteorological observations at 5 stations, when the complete record of observations during 1987-1997 (4,018 d) was available (Table 3, Figure 1).
-The daily precipitation (hereafter Pr) at 5 stations was averaged and smoothed using a 7-d running average to enable time-lagged correlation analysis between daily precipitation and weekly oceanographic observations.
+An important aspect of the climate of the Los Angeles metropolitan area is the pronounced difference in weather conditions, including precipitation, over fairly short distances, closely related to the distance from, and elevation above, the Pacific Ocean.
+Precipitation generally increases with distance from the ocean, from a yearly total of around 300 mm in the coastal sections to the south of the LA city to over 500 mm in the foothill areas.
+To obtain more reliable values of freshwater discharge from surface runoff, we estimated the total rainfall over the watershed from the meteorological observations at five stations, when the complete record of observations during 1987-1997 (4018 days) was available (Table 3, Fig. 1).
+The daily precipitation (hereafter Pr) at five stations was averaged and smoothed using 7-day running average to enable time-lagged correlation analysis between daily precipitation and weekly oceanographic observations.